Skip to main content

 In addition to physical mobility, all learner mobility activities can be blended with virtual activities.
 The minimum and maximum durations specified above apply to the physical mobility component.

-Participation in VET skills competitions: VET learners can participate in international sectoral events in which competitive demonstration of skills is central for promotion, recognition and exchange of experience, know-how and technological innovations in VET5 .
+Participation in VET skills competitions: VET learners can participate in international sectoral events in which competitive demonstration of skills is central for promotion, recognition and exchange of experience, know-how and technological innovations in VET 2 .
 Funding is also provided for staff, mentors or experts accompanying the learners during the activity.

 Short-term learning mobility of VET learners: VET learners can spend a period learning abroad at a partner VET provider, in a company, or in another organisation active in the field of VET or the labour market.
 The learning period must include a strong work-based component and an individual learning programme must be defined for each participant.
 For participants with fewer opportunities, mobility can be organised with a minimum duration of 2 days, if justified.